 A Psychology curriculum covers a wide range of subjects such as statistics, psychological research, academic writing, interpersonal communication, ethics and data analysis.
 The diversity of the skills and knowledge a psychology education delivers means that psychology degree holders often find meaningful work in numerous fields like human resources, public affairs, marketing, education, business, communications and health care.

-“People with bachelor’s degrees in psychology often possess good research and writing skills, are good problem solvers, and have well developed, higher-level thinking abilities when it comes to analyzing, synthesizing and evaluating information.”
+“People with Bachelor’s degrees in Psychology often possess good research and writing skills, are good problem solvers, and have well developed, higher-level thinking abilities when it comes to analyzing, synthesizing and evaluating information.”

 —American Psychological Association, “Careers in Psychology“

-Earning a bachelor’s degree in psychology will enable you to make a positive impact on individual lives, organizations and communities in many different ways.
+Earning a Bachelor’s degree in Psychology will enable you to make a positive impact on individual lives, organizations and communities in many different ways.
 For all these reasons and more, psychology is an excellent choice when selecting a college major as an undergrad — especially if you have a natural curiosity about human behavior and an innate desire to help others.

-Psychology students learn about a vast array of human traits and behaviors, including motivation, personality and interpersonal communication.
-This makes them ideal candidates for psychology degree jobs in the realm of human resources.
-Training, recruiting, mediation, and performance evaluation are just a few of the many career responsibilities in this area that psychology students are primed to take on.
-Human resource jobs for psychology degree graduates include employee relations manager, benefit specialist, recruiter, training manager, human resources associate and talent management coordinator.
+Psychology students learn about many human traits and behaviors, including motivation, personality and interpersonal communication.
+Understanding human behavior makes them ideal candidates for human resources jobs.
+Training, recruiting, mediation, and performance evaluation are a few responsibilities psychology students are primed to take on.
+Psychology degree jobs in human resources include employee relations manager, benefits specialist, training manager, HR associate and talent management coordinator.

 UMass Lowell has one of the largest selections of online programs available through a traditional university.
-Our online programs have earned national recognition and awards for innovation, faculty development, inclusive education and online teaching.
+Our online programs have earned national recognition and awards for innovation, faculty development, inclusive education and online teaching